EnnioWolsink/RimoteValidationBundle/README.md

               private 'code' => string 'ad32d13f-c3d4-423b-909a-857b961eb720' (length=36)
               private 'cause' => null

 This instance of `ConstraintViolationList` can be preferable to a flat array of error messages.
-However, if such an array is required, it's necessary to iterate over the ConstraintViolationList, and use several getters such as `getPropertyPath()` and `getMessages()` to retrieve the information one needs.
+However, if such an array is required, it's necessary to iterate over the ConstraintViolationList, and use several getters such as `getPropertyPath()` and `getMessage()` to retrieve the information one needs.

 Naturally if you need to do this more than once you'd want a generic service to do this for you.
 In that case save yourself the hassle and use RimoteValidationBundle ;-).